Faculty

 Associate Program Director, Ambulatory Medicine | Full profile

 Dr. Natasha Rastogi is an Associate Program Directory of the Internal Medicine Residency Program at Englewood Hospital with a focus in Ambulatory Medicine.
 She oversees our Ambulatory Medicine curriculum in addition to managing the longitudinal ambulatory clinic experience for the housestaff at the North Hudson Community Action Corporation Clinic in Englewood.
 She is an ambulatory preceptor and also serves as one of the preceptors for the resident Academic Half Day.
 Her interests include engaging residents in panel management, improving quality of care for our clinic patients and mentoring residents in professional development.
+She is a faculty advisor and co-chair for the Clinical Competency Committee.

 Dr. Rastogi received her MD degree from the New York University School of Medicine where she stayed on to complete her Internal Medicine residency and a chief residency in Primary Care.
 She served as the Resident Site Director of New York Presbyterian-Columbia’s Ambulatory Care Network prior to joining Englewood Health.
-In her spare time, she is generally exploring the world with her toddler but loves to make time to catch up with friends, a good book or reality TV.
+In her spare time, she is generally exploring the world with her kids but loves to make time to catch up with friends, a good book or reality TV.

-Associate Program Director, Inpatient Medicine | Full profile
+Associate Program Director, Hospital Medicine | Full profile

 Carmine Gianatiempo, MD